 When you're ready to continue, follow the Long Path as it turns sharply left and climbs a paved path to a traffic circle.
 The marked trail bears right and crosses the park road leading down to the river.
 On the other side of the road, it goes up wooden steps and continues to climb rather steeply to the North Picnic Area.
 At the top, it turns right and follows the paved park road that runs close to the edge of the escarpment.

-After passing a stone picnic shelter on the left, the Long Path reaches a viewpoint over the Hudson River from an open area on the right.
-The mile-long Piermont Pier (built by the Erie Railroad in 1838 as a terminus for its trains from the west) juts into the river to the north, with the Tappan Zee Bridge beyond.
-Piermont Marsh is directly below, and the villages of Irvington and Dobbs Ferry may be seen across the river.
+After passing a stone picnic shelter on the left, the Long Path reaches a viewpoint over the Hudson River from an open area on the right, with several benches.
+The Tappan Zee Bridge spans the river to the north, Piermont Marsh is directly below, and the villages of Irvington and Dobbs Ferry may be seen across the river.

 Continue ahead along the paved road.
 In another 200 feet, as the road bends to the left, follow the aqua blazes which leave the road and continue ahead to a panoramic viewpoint.
 This one looks north along the Hudson, with the village of Piermont directly below and Hook Mountain jutting into the river in the distance.
-Benches have been placed here to encourage you to pause and enjoy the view.
+Benches have also been placed here if you'd like to pause and enjoy the view.
 The Long Path now bears right and steeply descends to the river level on rough, uneven rock steps.
 Use caution here, especially when you reach the very steep section at the end of the descent.

 This loop hike follows the Long Path to several expansive viewpoints over the Hudson River and returns via the Tallman Bike Path.